 Build your business your way.
-Unify adjusts accordingly
+Webgility adjusts accordingly

 I’m often asked how we’re able make so many marketplaces, platforms, and business systems all work together seamlessly.
 As you know, a lot of companies talk about integration but many of those fall short.

 When I have an initial conversation with a potential integration partner, they usually ask about our API so they can figure out how to make it work with their platform.
 That’s when I tell them that we actually do all the building in order to integrate their platform into an already established workflow.
 Webgility's cup runneth over with #ecommerce #integrations.
 Here's why. #Webgility #sellbabysell Click To TweetWe’re not just opening up things and hoping the customer will figure out how to use our system from the outside—we control the integrity, we control the user experience, we control the entire workflow.
 What that really means is that we do the hard work to build the feature set that accommodates the needs of the e-commerce seller, not the needs of [insert your favorite platform or marketplace here].

 This philosophy usually comes as a surprise, because it conflicts with the prevailing theory that every company espouses, which is “We’re the center of the universe, so come and build on our product and join our ecosystem.”
 For example, Intuit wants connections to all the shopping carts, and so they want all of the shopping carts (and everything else) to connect to Intuit.
 That doesn’t make sense, because along the way the data should be thoughtfully packaged together and made useful to the client.
 It should not be dumped into another system blindly, leaving the tedious detective work to the customer.
 If you just pull it all into an accounting system, it ends up being very painful, because the accounting system is not smart enough to figure out what’s related to what and tedium ensues.